From the Sea Floor to the Outer Reaches of Space

 Thomas Edison's Vision

-"The Government,'' he proposed in a published interview, "should maintain a great research laboratory … In this could be developed … all the technique of military and naval progression without any vast expense."
+"The Government,'' he proposed, "should maintain a great research laboratory … In this could be developed … all the technique of military and naval progression without any vast expense."

-Secretary of the Navy, the Honorable Josephus Daniels, read the New York Times interview and seized the opportunity created by Edison's public comments to enlist Edison's support.
+Secretary of the Navy the Honorable Josephus Daniels read the New York Times interview with Thomas Edison in which Edison suggested the government should establish an innovative research facility, and seized the opportunity created by Edison's public comments to enlist Edison's support at the time.

 The Board's most ambitious plan was the creation of a modern research facility for the Navy.
 Congress allocated $1.5 million for the institution in 1916, but wartime delays and disagreements within the Naval Consulting Board postponed construction until 1920.